 1. Maria Eitel

-President and CEO of the Nike Foundation, the Girl Effect
+President and CEO of the Nike Foundation, founder of Girl Effect

 2. Jessica O. Matthews